Districts of Redditch: Oakenshaw South

 Oakenshaw South was built in the 1980s and consists of eleven residential closes, all leading off Grangers Lane.

-Built on land once belonging to Woodrow Farm, the particularly long pathway dividing Oakenshaw South is in fact the old lane linking The Slough to Woodrow Farm and then onto Studley Road.
-The Bridleway adjacent to Yarr Mill Close was the first stretch of the lane off The Slough, the pathway opposite carries on until the bend, where the lane was lifted to build Stoneleigh Close.
-The lane continues south towards Woodrow Drive, then rises to a pathed platform which was once the Redditch to Evesham railway line.
-Woodrow Farm was located just before the rise and bend of the path, on the left looking towards the Rough Hill Drive roundabout.
+Built on land once belonging to Woodrow Farm, the particularly long pathway dividing Oakenshaw South is the old lane linking The Slough to Woodrow Farm and then onto Studley Road.
+The Bridleway adjacent to Yarr Mill Close was the first stretch of the lane off The Slough, and the pathway opposite carries on until the bend, where the lane was lifted to build Stoneleigh Close.
+The lane continues south towards Woodrow Drive, then rises to a path which was once the Redditch to Evesham railway line.
+Woodrow Farm was just before the rise and bend of the path, on the left looking towards the Rough Hill Drive roundabout.
 The old lane continued through what is now Bushley Close, Woodrow North to the Studley Road junction at Woodrow Centre.